OGS-Digital-Service/ogs-digital-service.github.io/src/accessibility-remediations-tracker.md

     heading:'Severity 5 and Greater',
     cards: [
     {
-        cardtitle:'Tables: remove aria-label from sortable headers and move header text into an <a> element inside <th>', incident:'1898812747',
+        cardtitle:'Tables: remove aria-label from sortable headers and move header text into an a element inside th', incident:'1898812747',
         severity:'5',
         govstory: